Modulation (music): Significance

 In certain classical music forms, a modulation can have structural significance.
 In sonata form, for example, a modulation separates the first subject from the second subject.
 Frequent changes of key characterize the development section of sonatas.
 Moving to the subdominant is a standard practice in the trio section of a march in a major key, while a minor march will typically move to the relative major.

 Changes of key may also represent changes in mood.
 In many genres of music, moving from a lower key to a higher often indicates an increase in energy.

 Change of key is not possible in the full chromatic or the twelve tone technique, as the modulatory space is completely filled; i.e., if every pitch is equal and ubiquitous there is nowhere else to go.
 Thus other differentiating methods are used, most importantly ordering and permutation.
 However, certain pitch formations may be used as a "tonic" or home area.

 Popularity

 The popularity of the key change varies with musical trends over time.
 In every decade from the 1960s to the 1990s, about 25% of No. 1 hits on the Billboard Hot 100 had a key change; however, in the 2010s, only one Billboard No. 1 hit ("Sicko Mode" by Travis Scott) had a key change.
+Since 2020, the lone single that shifts keys late in the song, topped the Hot 100, "Dynamite" by BTS.